 The minimum grade needed to satisfy an associate-level professional nursing course requirement is a C+.
 Nursing, Radiation Therapy, and Respiratory Care students must achieve a grade of C+ or above in laboratory science courses.
-Pre-Health Professions Pathway students must also achieve a grade of C+ or above in laboratory science courses to be eligible to transfer to the Respiratory Care or Radiation Therapy programs.

-Grades and Grade Point Average

-Grade Point Average
+Grades and Grade Point Average Grade Point Average